-- In addition to its traditional leave policy, the ABS approved in 2009 a new policy that gives general surgery residency programs the additional option of permitting the five years of general surgery training to be completed over a six-year period.
+- The ABS approved in 2009 a new policy, that in addition to the standard medical leave, gives general surgery residency programs the option of permitting the five years of general surgery training to be completed over a six-year period.
 The six-year option is intended to provide programs with greater flexibility in allowing residents time away from training to pursue other activities or address medical or family issues.

 - All applicants must complete 48 weeks of full-time clinical activity in each of the five years of residency, regardless of the amount of operative experience obtained.
 To provide some flexibility, the 48 weeks may be averaged over the first three years of residency, for a total of 144 weeks required in the first three years, and over the last two years of residency, for a total of 96 weeks required in the last two years.
 All time away from clinical activity must be accounted for on the application form.